 P.S.
 Need help planning the best event yet?
 Reach out to [email protected] or message us directly on our website!

-Communication games are games in which teams must practice active listening skills and conversation skills to be successful.
+Communication games are games in which teams must practice active and nonverbal communication skills and conversation skills to be successful.
 Our communication games emphasize the importance of communication while being fun and engaging.

-A good communication exercise is any exercise in which team members focus their efforts on achieving the most effective and efficient exchange of information.
+A good communication exercise is any exercise that encourages team members to focus their efforts on achieving the most effective and efficient exchange of information.

 Gone are the days of the whole team huddling around a single piece of paper and tallying the final scores in a team building game.
 Instead, play Virtual Taboo with your team to celebrate what Zoom is capable of.